Blink (2024) Film Review: The ‘Seeing’ That Matters

 Yet, as a travel documentary, the film is very good.
 You’ll get all the insight you expect from a National Geographic film, with stunning views that will make you want to visit all these places, and enough time with the locals – both humans and animals – to learn about their customs.
 On top of this, you also get the character study of two parents who try their best to stay positive and ease their own fears as they react to tragic news involving their children.
 There’s definitely something to be found in Blink; only, it might not be what you expect.

-Blink will be released in select US theaters on October 4, 2024 and will be available to stream globally on Disney Plus later this year.
-In the UK, the film will have its premiere at the BFI London Film Festival on October 13-19, 2024.
+Blink was released in select US theaters on October 4, 2024 and will open in UK cinemas on November 22.
+The film, which had its UK premiere at the BFI London Film Festival, will be available to stream globally on Disney Plus later this year.